bzantium/HGA-RPMX/README.md

   <strong>Figure.
 Flowchart of proposed HGA</strong>
 </p>

+<br></br>

 We also proposed a new crossover method, Rectangular Partially Matched Crossover, which is modified version of PMX.
+This crossover method shows better performance on the given retail situations with the proposed procedure.

 <p align="center">
   <img src="./image/rpmx.png"/ width="380" height="360">